Particle Systems arising from an anti-ferromagnetic Ising model: Conclusion

+In this paper, we considered a new parameterization of the dimer model on the Fisher lattice.
+We were able to completely determine the behavior in the thermodynamic limit when $x \to 0$ and in the scaling window $(x,x^2)$ when $u=u_i$ and obtain partial results in the scaling window for $u=u_\g$, $\g \not=1$.

+For $0<x<1$ and $u=u_c$, David Wilson conjectured (personal communication) that the scaling limit of the particle model with appropriate re-scaling is conformally invariant.
+In the same way that the scaling limit of percolation (see \cite{cam:06}) required SLE and CLE (see \cite{Wen:04} or \cite{law:05}), we expect that under the correct aspect ratio, the scaling limit of the paths in the particle model are given by a random family of curves and loops belonging to $\mathrm{SLE}_3$.

-As noted before, we have been unable to find the limiting measure for the scaling window $(x,x^2)$ when $u=(1-\sqrt{1-\g x^2})/(\g x^2)$ for $\g \not =1$.
-When $\g=-1$, we expect that this limiting measure is scale invariant but not rotationally invariant.
+As noted before, we have been unable to find the limiting measure for the scaling window $(x,x^2)$ when $u=(1-\sqrt{1-\g x^2})/(\g x^2)$ for $\g \not =0$ or $1$.
+It remains an open problem to determine the scaling window measure for $\g \not =1$.
+In particular, we expect that for $\g=-1$, the scaling window measure is scale invariant but not rotationally invariant.
 This is due to the underlying dimer model (or Ising model) being anisotropic.
-The techniques used in this paper have primarily concentrated on spin-spin correlations.
-In the same way that the scaling limit of percolation (see \cite{cam:06}) required SLE and CLE (see \cite{Wen:04} or \cite{law:05} for fine surveys of SLE), we expect that the scaling windows of this Ising Model requires some family of random curves and loops.

-Taking $x=1$ in the underlying dimer model forces the coefficient of $z/w$ and $w/z$ in the characteristic polynomial to be zero.
-For $u=1$, $P(z,w)$ is a constant.
-This implies that spins from the Ising Model are chosen independently with probability $1/2$, which is exactly percolation on the triangular lattice.
-For $u<1$, the inverse Kastelyn entries can be written in terms of the Green's function for random walks on the triangular lattice.
-Choosing $u=\sqrt{2}-1$, the Green's function is the inverse of the Laplacian.